johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 > nest _commandOrAlias_ [-c schematicCollection] _requiredArg_ [options]

 - _`commandOrAlias`_ is `new` or `generate` (alias: `g`) or `add`
-- `schematicCollection` is optional, defaults to built-in NestJS schematics; can specify a globally installed npm package
+- `schematicCollection` is optional, and defaults to built-in NestJS schematics; you can optionally specify a globally installed npm package
 - _`requiredArg`_ is the architectural element being generated/added, e.g., `controller`
 - `options` are global options, which can be `--dry-run`, `--no-spec`, or `--flat`

-So, to use the [@nestjsplus/dyn-schematics](https://github.com/nestjsplus/dyn-schematics) package, you'll do this:
+So, once it's installed, you use the [@nestjsplus/dyn-schematics](https://github.com/nestjsplus/dyn-schematics) package this:

-1. Make sure you're in the folder you want to be the parent of the project.
-With this schematic, we're creating a new nest package, meaning it's a new standalone project.
+1. Make sure you're in the folder you want to have as the parent of the project.
+With this schematic, we're creating a _new_ entire nest package, meaning it's a new standalone project.
 So it will create a folder using the `name` you provide, and put all of the component parts inside that folder.
 2. Run the schematic with the CLI

-   `nest g -c @nestjsplus/dyn-schematics dynpkg nest-knex`
+> nest g -c @nestjsplus/dyn-schematics dynpkg nest-knex

 This is running with the custom schematics collection from `@nestjsplus/dyn-schematics` and specifying the `dynpkg` schematic to execute (the schematic identifies the _thing_ to generate - in this case, a _dynamic module package_ identified as `dynpkg`), and giving it a `name` of `nest-knex`.
-If you want to see a dry run without adding files to your filesystem, just add `--dry-run` at the end of the command.
+If you want to see what this would do **without adding files** to your filesystem, just add `--dry-run` at the end of the command.

-This should prompt you with `Generate a testing client?`.
+This should prompt you with the question `Generate a testing client?`.
 Answer yes to this to make testing easier.
 You'll see the following output, and be able to open this project in the `nest-knex` folder.

 ```bash
 ► nest g -c @nestjsplus/dyn-schematics dynpkg nest-knex